hewisaurus/PrancingTurtle/README.md

 # PrancingTurtle
 A web-based CombatLog parser for [RIFT](http://www.riftgame.com).
 Link to the live PT site is [here](https://prancingturtle.com/).

+## Please note - this is currently being rewritten in .Net Core 3.1.
+Contact me on Discord (Hewi#0692) for further info.

 The whole project is written in C#, and consists of two console applications & one ASP.NET MVC project.
 Below is a breakdown of how PT has been put together and a bit of history - if you're looking for the Getting Started guide, you'll find it [here](https://github.com/hewisaurus/PrancingTurtle/blob/master/GettingStarted.md).

 Best contact method for issues - discord: **Hewi#0692**